-UPDATE: This guerilla marketing post was originally published on 20 November 2018 and updated on 23 November 2020.
+UPDATE: This guerilla marketing post was originally published on 20 November 2018 and updated on 23 November 2020 and 22 November 2021.

 During the holidays, people step away from their daily routines, so retailers can’t rely on traditional marketing tactics like radio ads and flyers to get their attention.
 This is where guerilla marketing is a great play.

 Guerilla marketing is an advertising strategy that relies on ingenuity rather than lots of cash to get attention.
 It enables even small startups to cut through the demands on customers’ attention during the weeks leading up to Christmas and New Year’s.

 Editor’s note: If you have a small business but no business website, now is definitely the time to get one.
 Website Builder is fast, easy and free.
 Not the do-it-yourself type?
 Let the experts at GoDaddy create a brilliant website for you.

 Subway recently served up a prime example of guerilla marketing in an ad that made fun of the submarine spat between the French and the Australian governments.

 The full-page ad, which appeared in Melbourne-based newspaper, The Age, features a photo of a subway sandwich with the headline, “Non-nuclear powered $90 billion cheaper subs.”

 Guerilla marketing disrupts consumers in their daily routines by presenting them with unconventional methods of brand interaction, says G2 Crowd.
 A clever marketer at Subway saw the pun and used it to break through the clutter.

 There are varying tactics used in guerilla marketing, from hijacking events to public displays such as flash mobs.
 The success of these types of activities depends on a number of factors, but ultimately they need to be (as Seth Godin puts it) ‘remarkable.’

 This is particularly important in the lead-up to (and during) the Christmas season, when there can be many competing demands for consumers’ attention.